 The cost of a dental cleaning in North Hollywood or in any other area will vary depending on the degree of cleaning that you need, any other conditions that may arise during the cleaning, whether you have insurance or not, and the rates set by your dentist.
 Victory Plaza Dental Group in North Hollywood has one of the most competitive rates for the average cost of teeth cleaning in North Hollywood, so call us if you need teeth cleaning or a deep cleaning.

 If You Need Dental Cleaning…

 If you need dental cleaning in the North Hollywood area, then call Victory Plaza Dental Group at (818) 927-0726.
 We’ll answer all your questions about your dental cleaning cost in North Hollywood, or any other dental questions you have, such as “how long does a dental cleaning take?”
-Don’t delay getting a dental cleaning because you’re apprehensive about the dental cleaning cost in Los Angeles.
+Don’t delay getting a dental cleaning because you’re apprehensive about the dental cleaning cost in North Hollywood.
 We accept most major insurance plans and most major credit cards.
 If financing is a problem, let us know, and we’ll help you afford the dental cleaning you need.
 We provide high-quality, affordable dental services to patients of all ages, so if you need a dental cleaning or any other dental service, call us first.

 Victory Plaza Dental Group is located at13065 Victory Blvd, North Hollywood, CA 91606.
 We’re open seven days a week from 8 am to 7 pm, so we’re sure to find an appointment time that’s convenient for you.
 Don’t delay in seeking the dental cleaning you need.
 Call us today.